saas786/obsidian-notes-1/HECO/Spill Prevention.md

 -	Any amount of metal on the ground is too much
 -	Building and structures also can contribute to stormwater

+Reduce Runoff
+-	Allow storm water to infiltrate into the ground
+-	Create buffers
+-	Slow down the flow

+Inspections and Monitoring
+-	Facility inspections are required quarterly
+	-	Inspection forms ce